 Our product mix has an impact on our average selling prices.
 In addition to business cycles, industry-wide supply and demand balances and other market- or industry-wide variables, our product cost and price vary with the product display area, as well as the technology and specification of such product.
 Therefore, the average selling price of our products can vary over time as a result of business cycles and the choices we make in capacity allocation for specific products.
 The overall average selling price of our display panels can fluctuate significantly.
-Our average selling price per panel, which is derived by dividing total sales of goods by the total number of panels sold, increased by 3.9% from ₩97,454 in 2018 to ₩101,293 in 2019 and further increased by 4.6% to ₩105,928 (US\$98) in 2020.
-In 2019 compared to 2018, our average selling price increased primarily due to an increase in the average selling price for certain IT products, in particular tablet computers, and mobile and other applications, which in turn was mainly attributable to increases in the proportion of tablet display panels that feature directly bonded protective cover glass and the proportion of plastic OLED panels for mobile and other applications, which generally have higher selling prices, in our product mix.
-In 2020 compared to 2019, our average selling price further increased due to an increase in the average selling price for televisions and mobile and other applications, which in turn was mainly attributable to an increase in the proportion of OLED television panels and plastic OLED panels for mobile and other applications, which generally have higher selling prices, in our product mix.
+Our average selling price per panel, which is derived by dividing total sales of goods by the total number of panels sold, increased by 12.3% from \text{\$\psi\$}106 thousand in 2020 to \text{\$\psi\$}119 thousand in 2021 and further increased by 0.8% to \widetilde{W}120 thousand (US\\$95) in 2022.
+In 2021 compared to 2020, our average selling price increased primarily due to an increase in the average selling price for televisions and IT products, in particular desktop monitors, which in turn was mainly attributable to an increase in the proportion of OLED television panels and higher-end desktop monitor panel units, which generally have higher selling prices, in our product mix.
+In 2022 compared to 2021, our average selling price increased slightly due to an increase in the average selling price for IT products and mobile and other applications, which in turn was mainly attributable to our continued strategic focus to increase the proportion of higher-end and differentiated products in our product mix as well as the overall depreciation of the Korean won against the U.S. dollar during 2022, in which substantially all of our sales are denominated, partly offset by downward pricing pressure for display panels resulting from a general decrease in consumer consumption levels due to rising inflation and interest rates and economic volatility and uncertainty globally.
+Such increase in our average selling price for IT products and mobile and other applications was partially offset by a significant decrease in the average selling price for television products, which in turn was also mainly due to downward pricing pressure resulting from a general decrease in consumer consumption levels due to rising inflation and interest rates and economic volatility and uncertainty globally.